-The social origins of health and illness can clearly be seen when we compare the life expectancy figures of various countries.
-As we all know, life expectancy in the least developed countries is significantly lower than that in industrially developed and comparatively wealthy countries such as Australia, Sweden, Germany, and Japan.
-For example, the average life expectancy at birth of people living in the least developed countries of the world is around 20 years less than that for developed countries such as Australia, which has an average life expectancy of 82 years (AIHW 2012; UNDP 2013).
+The social determinants of health (SDOH) can clearly be seen when we compare the life expectancy figures of various countries.
+As we all know, life expectancy in the least developed countries is significantly lower than that in economically developed and comparatively wealthy countries such as Australia, Sweden, Germany, and Japan.
+For example, the average life expectancy at birth of people living in the least developed countries of the world is more than 30 years less than that for developed countries such as Australia, which has an average life expectancy of 82.8 years (WHO 2016, pp. 104-8).
 As Table 1.1 shows, though, life expectancy varies among developed countries as well.
-Therefore, the living conditions of the country in which you live can have a significant influence on your chances of enjoying a long and healthy life.
+Put bluntly, the living conditions of the country in which you live can have a significant influence on your chances of enjoying a long and healthy life.